wilmix8/DOTWEB3.0/README.md

 i)  JDollar  -JDollarv.4

 j)  JDollar -CJAVA

 k)  JDollar-part3

- Note:  JDollar  is   only  used  in WALLET.
+ Note:  JDollar  is   only  used  in WALLET and  Jdollar(JWEB)   is  focused  mainly  on  remotewebapplication.
+ ====

 Technology code: 12 ;since  it  has  12  pillars.